 I got contacted by the property management company and got told that this is not a public space as I thought it was.
 I removed the entry.
 Sorry for the confusion.

 This rooftop garden is located on the 7th floor and wraps around three sides of the building.
 The main building itself has 40 floors and is 156.06 m (512.0 ft) tall.
 The rooftop garden is open from Monday to Friday from 7 am to 5:30 pm and also features free Wi-Fi.

 From this building, you can see the Columbia Center Tower, which is the tallest building in Seattle and has an amazing view of the city from the Skyview Observatory.

-This two places don’t seem to be very well-known between locals.
-I have been to Seattle countless times and just discovered this places last week.
+These two places don’t seem to be very well-known among locals.
+I have been to Seattle countless times and just discovered these places last week.
 It’s a very well-kept secret.
 If you know any other rooftop gardens let me know.

 Peter has a passion for Traveling, Photography, and Geocaching.
 These are the best ingredients for amazing adventures all over the globe.
 “Traveling is fun, no matter if you stay in a luxury hotel or travel like a backpacker.”
 Peter shares his experiences on his Blog www.gatetoadventures.com

 Some of Peter’s photos are published on corporate websites, in-flight magazines, travel guides, and much more.